-For decades, contractors who couldn't answer every call had one option: a traditional answering service.
+For decades, contractors who couldn't answer every call had one real option: a traditional answering service.
 Now there's a second, the AI receptionist.
-They sound similar, but they do very different jobs.
+They sound similar on the surface, since both pick up the phone when you can't, but they do very different jobs and produce very different results.
 Here's the honest comparison for home service businesses.

 What Each One Actually Does

 A traditional answering service is a staffed call center.
 A live operator picks up using a basic greeting, reads from a script, takes a message, and forwards it to you.
-They handle one call at a time per operator and usually bill by the minute.
+They handle one call at a time per operator, they usually bill by the minute, and the person on the line almost never knows your trade.
+Their job is to capture a message, not to qualify a lead or book a job.

 An AI receptionist is a software voice agent trained on your business.
-It answers instantly, holds a natural conversation, qualifies the lead, quotes basic fees, books the appointment into your CRM, and escalates true emergencies, all 24/7, on unlimited simultaneous calls.
+It answers instantly, holds a natural back-and-forth conversation, asks trade-specific questions, quotes basic fees, books the appointment into your CRM, and escalates true emergencies to your team.
+It does all of that around the clock and on as many calls as come in at once.

 Side-by-Side